 03.08 Equivalent Experience (Previous Experience)

-Credit for course requirements, Study ) training, or On-the-Job training (OJT) may be granted based on equivalent experience or training as documented on the appropriate equivalency justification form.
+Credit for course requirements, Individual Study Activity (ISA) training, or On-the-Job training (OJT) may be granted based on equivalent experience or training as documented on the appropriate equivalency justification form.

+03.09 Final Qualification Activity

+An inspector must be recommended by the inspector qualification board and certified by the Regional Administrator or Division Director, if delegated, to be completely qualified.

 03.10 Full Inspector Qualification

-A certification by the Regional Administrator or Office Director, the basis of which is a recommendation by the Inspector Qualification Board.
-Full Inspector Qualification indicates that the individual has completed Basic-Level and Proficiency-Level and Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection-related activities to be independently performed with routine oversight and supervision.
+A certification by the Regional Administrator or Office Director, or designee, the basis of which is a recommendation by the Inspector Qualification Board.
+Full Inspector Qualification indicates that the individual has completed Appendix A, “Basic-Level Training and Certification Journal Fuel Facility Inspector,” Appendix B, “General Proficiency-Level Training and Qualification Journal,” and one of the Technical Proficiency-Level Training and Qualification Journals in Appendix C. Achieving Full Inspector Qualification allows an individual to be assigned the full scope of inspection-related activities to be independently performed with routine oversight and supervision.

+03.11 General Proficiency-Level Training and Qualification

+The activities designed to develop the technical knowledge and interpersonal skills of inspectors already qualified at the Basic-Level.
+Successful completion of the General Proficiency-Level Training and Qualification activities leads to Full Inspector Qualification.

-Study
+03.12 Individual Study Activities (ISA)

-A training method that uses personal study activities involving review of resource information and staff interviews to develop the required job-related knowledge and skills.
+A training method that uses personal study activities involving review of ISA resource information and staff interviews to develop the required job-related knowledge and skills.
+The activity does not need to be completed individually.

 03.13 Initial Training and Qualification